 It’s been touted as “the secret to buying the perfect diamond.”
 But is shopping for your diamond engagement ring through Rare Carat the best way to get a great price on a great diamond?

-Rare Carat, a diamond aggregator founded by Ajay Anand, says it's the “Kayak for diamonds,” a way to easily compare the pricing on diamonds so you can get a good deal.
+Rare Carat started as a diamond aggregator.
+Founded by Ajay Anand, Rare Carat calls itself the “Zillow for diamonds,” a way to easily compare the pricing on diamonds so you can get a good deal.
+Today, Rare Carat has become a more conventional retailer.
+Like most online retailers it offers consumers a database of diamonds from wholesalers around the world.

 Pros To Using Rare Carat